One of the most commonly asked questions about the travel lifestyle is what kind of digital nomad jobs are even out there.

 You could also be a proofreader and ensure that translations are accurate.

-Competition in this area is fierce.
-If you want to stand out from a crowd, then you should make a portfolio of your best work.
+Competition in the graphic design area is fierce.
+If you want to stand out from the crowd, then you should make a portfolio of your best work.
 (I talk more about portfolios later in this post.)

 Graphic designers can make documents like advertisements, infographics, ebooks, logos, and social media graphics.

-Programming requires a lot of technical skills and can take some time to learn, but there are a lot of different ways that programming can start digital nomad careers and it may be the single best skill you can acquire to ensure your long-term employ-ability as a remote worker.
+Programming requires a lot of technical skills and can take some time to learn, but there are a lot of different ways that programming can start a digital nomad career.
+It may be the single best skill you can acquire to ensure your long-term employability as a remote worker.

 - Web Developer